AlexChudnovsky19/AlexChudnovsky19/README.md

 ## 📚 Projects

-- 🐦 **BirdRepel: Automated Bird Deterrent System**
+- 🌱 **PlantGuard: Automated Crop Protection System**
-  Utilizes YOLOv11 and Raspberry Pi to detect and repel three problematic bird species in real-time through automated water gun activation.
+  Utilizes YOLOv11 and Raspberry Pi to protect ballcony plants in real-time through automated water gun activation.

 - 🏋️ **Real-Time Injury Prevention System Using Computer Vision and Deep Learning**
   A system designed to monitor and analyze body posture during exercises in real-time to prevent injuries.